 Given at Heidelberg, the 1st day of June, 1585.

-That I belong—body and soul, in life and in death—not to myself but to my faithful Savior, Jesus Christ, who at the cost of his precious blood has fully paid for all my sins and has completely set me free from all the power of the devil; therefore I am also baptized in his name and am called a Christian.
+That I belong—body and soul, in life and in death—not to myself, but to my faithful Savior Jesus Christ, who has fully paid for all my sins with his precious blood and completely freed me from all the dominion of the devil; therefore I am also baptized in his name and am called a Christian.

-How many things must you know that you may live and die in the joy of this comfort?
+How many things must you know that you may live and die in the blessedness of this comfort?

-Three.
-First, the greatness of my sin and misery.
-Second, how I am delivered from all my sins and misery.
-Third, how I am to be thankful to God for such deliverance.
+Three things: first, how great my sins and wretchedness are; second, how I am freed from all my sins and wretchedness; and third, how I am to be grateful to God for such redemption.

 From the Law of God.